 How is the upper trapezius involved in our posture at the computer?

 Let’s think for a moment about what movements the upper trapezius is contributing to when we sit at a computer.
-In this case, it’s the extension of the head and neck that the upper trapezius contributes to which is particularly relevant.
+In this case, it’s the extension of the head and neck that it contributes to which is particularly relevant.
 When we sit at a computer, the upper trapezius is one muscle which can contribute to shortening the back of the neck and shortening the distance between the head and the scapulae.
 In the case of sitting at a computer, we typically take our head forward and the upper trapezius has to resist that position by pulling the head back and shortening.
 Essentially, it’s regularly stabilizing the head and neck in a forward head position.

 Researchers have found that the upper trapezius is highly active when holding our shoulders, head, and neck in a posture typical of sitting at the computer (Bodin et al., 2019).
-The activity level of the upper trapezius when sitting at a computer was even higher than when using a smartphone (Bodin et al., 2019).
+The activity level of this muscle when sitting at a computer was even higher than when using a smartphone (Bodin et al., 2019).
 EMG studies also show that it is active when flexing and abducting the arm (Travel and Simons, 1993) as we might be doing when using a mouse at the computer.